 How to start an online church, how to set up online giving for your church, how to stream church service online and all things church online

-A simple step-by-step guide of how to host a successful virtual church service
+A Virtual Church service is a live streamed church service that allows people to watch and participate regardless of their location.
+Here is a simple step-by-step guide of how to host a successful virtual church service

 May is going to be a big month of releases!
 Since our exit from beta in April, we are excited to be focusing on some long-requested features.
 Here's what we're shipping this month...